mnlipp/osgi-getting-started/ServiceComponent.md

 file.
 Of course, you can use any implementation.
 But in our environment, the easiest way is to add the bundle `org.apache.felix.scr` to the run bundles.

-Using those, the paths in `bnd.bnd` look like this:
+Since Felix SCR has a dependency on an OSGi service called "Configuration Admin", we actually have to add two bundles to the configuration, which results in a `bnd.bnd` that looks like this:

 ```properties
 -buildpath: \